lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 via this hint.

-When the Attester populates the hint, it MUST contain a fully qualified domain name (FQDN).
+When the Attester populates the hint, it MUST contain a fully qualified domain name (FQDN) which uniquely identifies a Verifier.
+The problem of mapping hint FQDNs to Verifiers, and the problem of FQDN collision is out of scope for this specification; it is assumed that Attester and Verifier makers can manage this appropriately on their own FQDN trees, however if this becomes problematic then a public registry may be needed.

 In a typical usage scenario, the Relying Party is pre-configured with a list of trusted Verifiers and the corresponding hint values can be used to look up appropriate Verifier.
 Tricking an Relying Party into interacting with an unknown and untrusted Verifier must be avoided.